Raving Rabbids: Travel in Time: Nintendo 3DS version

-A Nintendo 3DS version of this game was released as a platform game in 2011.
-The title was later re-released in a compilation pack called Rayman & Rabbids Family Pack, alongside Rayman Origins and Rabbids Rumble.
+A Nintendo 3DS version of this game was released as a platform game in 2011, titled Rabbids Travel in Time 3D in North America, Rabbids 3D in Europe and Australia, and Rabbids Time Travel in Japan.
+The game was later re-released in a compilation pack called Rayman & Rabbids Family Pack, alongside Rayman Origins and Rabbids Rumble.
 The pack was released exclusively in Europe on October 2, 2014.

 Plot

 Taking place after the events of the Wii version of Raving Rabbids Travel In Time, the Rabbids are playing in the museum, when the same Time Machine appears, this time containing a Rabbid with a duck ring.
 After the Rabbids fight for the duck ring, the player and the Rabbid get warped to the past, in which the player once again teams up with the Rabbid to get back to the Present while making mess of history again.
 The game's ending shows the Rabbid the player teamed up with finding a refrigerator, in which the Rabbid attempts to use it as a Time Machine, but he only put some stuff on himself, and is zapped by a lighting spark, and the credits roll.